Planning an event

 Event Planning Toolkit

-Our Event Planning Toolkit(PDF, 4MB) is a useful guide with information and tips on hosting a successful event in our City.
+Our Event Planning Toolkit(PDF, 10MB) is a useful guide with information and tips on hosting a successful event in our city.
 As every event is unique, the requirements and risk management will differ.
 Therefore, this document should be used as a general guide when planning and developing your event.

 Regardless of the event type or size, it is a requirement to submit a risk assessment with your event.
 All organisations holding an event must have public liability insurance (PLI) and provide a copy of this insurance to Council before the event can be approved.